 Deborah Stadtner believes in creating change through non-profit leadership and institutional development.
-Deborah, who is married to fellow Board Member, Larry, is the current Board President of the Osher Marin Jewish Community Center, and is a Board Member of Camp Newman.
-She is also a former board member of Congregation Kol Shofar.
+Deborah, who is married to fellow Board Member, Larry, is the former Board President of the Osher Marin Jewish Community Center, and Congregation Kol Shofar.

 Larry Stadtner is the Vice President and Principal of Sierra Electric, overseeing their business development and sales efforts.
 He holds a Bachelor’s of Science in business administration and with over 20 years of experience in the electrical field, Larry brings comprehensive knowledge to strengthening relationships through client advocacy.
 He is responsible for championing Sierra Electric’s capabilities in the Bay Area marketplace and directs the company’s strategic sales planning in an ever changing market place.
 Larry, who is married to fellow board member at Deborah, is a Camp Newman Board Member.